Reputation-based Persuasion Platforms: Related Work

-We rely on the market segmentation model of Bergemann et. al. \cite{bergemann2015} and utilize their algorithm to solve our one-shot persuasion platforms problem and characterize an optimal platform policy in the reputation-based persuasion platforms problem.
+We rely on the market segmentation model of \cite{bergemann2015} and utilize their algorithm to solve our one-shot persuasion platforms problem and characterize an optimal platform policy in the reputation-based persuasion platforms problem.
+Several extensions of the market segmentation model were studied recently, including buyers with incomplete information about their own types (\citealp{deb2021multidimensional,kartik2023lemonade}), robustness to the seller's type (\citealp{arieli2024robust}), segmentation under fairness and privacy constraints (\citealp{hidir2021privacy,cohen2022price,strack2023privacy,banerjee2023fair}), and more.
+The strong relationship between the persuasion platforms problem and the market segmentation problem implies that many of these extensions can be applied to the persuasion platforms problem as well.

 In our reputation-based setting the platform also punishes the sender once it is caught lying to a user it should not have lied to according to the platform's request.
-The role of reputation in repeated games with incomplete information is well studied, e.g. at \cite{reputation,monitoring}.
+The role of reputation in repeated games with incomplete information is well studied, e.g. \cite{reputation,monitoring}.
 In our reputation-based setting, we exploit a similar notion of reputation in an information design setting.
 In particular, \cite{platform-markets} studied the role of reputation in online platform markets, and highlighted empirical evidence for the fact that reputation systems often have a positive effect on online markets, in terms of both stability and efficiency.
-Related theoretical models of reputation and information design are considered by \cite{mathevet2022reputation,best2020persuasion}.
+Related theoretical models of reputation and information design are considered by \cite{best2020persuasion} and \cite{mathevet2022reputation}.
 They used reputation in a repeated setting in a model that relaxes the commitment power assumption of the sender.

-Other work considered dynamic Bayesian Persuasion models, in which a sender and a receiver interact repeatedly, and the state of the world evolves according to a Markovian law \cite{markovian-persuasion, optimal-dynamic}.
-Since in our model the state of the world is drawn independently every time period, our problem has a stationary optimal solution.
-The authors of \cite{markov-persuasion-process} considered a different Markovian setting, in which an informed sender is willing to persuade a stream of myopic receivers to take actions that maximize its cumulative utilities.
+Other work considered dynamic Bayesian Persuasion models, in which a sender and a receiver interact repeatedly, and the state of the world evolves according to a Markovian law (\citealp{optimal-dynamic, markovian-persuasion}).
+Since in our model the state of the world is drawn independently every time period, our problem has a stationary optimal solution. \cite{markov-persuasion-process} considered a different Markovian setting, in which an informed sender is willing to persuade a stream of myopic receivers to take actions that maximize its cumulative utility.
 While they focus on the sender's optimal persuasion strategy, in this work we aim to characterize an optimal platform policy that maximizes the average receivers' utility.